 The first ever vaporwave release was Daniel Lopatin’s Chuck Pearson’s Eccojams Vol. 1.
 This was a humorous release of cut-up or “plunderphonic” samples of cheesy pop songs.
 “Ecco” was a reference to the Sega Genesis game of the same name (many millennials grew up playing the game or knowing about it).

 Lopatin’s ethnic background is Russian and Jewish.
 He cites Deleuze, DeLanda, and Heidegger as philosophical influences.
 Typical of his postmodern upbringing, often Lopatin creates avant-garde, “guggenheim” style of electronic music under the name Oneohtrix Point Never.
-Eccojams has since became an early magnus opus in his career and in vaporwave.
-As Lopatin has stated in an interview,
+Eccojams has since became an early magnum opus in his career and in vaporwave.
+As Lopatin has stated in an interview:

 “I remember reading this great philosopher named Julia Kristeva, a French feminist philosopher, and she says — generally, she says a lot of amazing things — but in this essay called “Powers of Horror” she talks about the abject things that come out that we have desire to see.
 So the things that we try to contain within us is like this pre-semiotic reality and society is the way we want to present ourselves.
 Like, we wear clothes, and things are not coming out, there’s no excrement or whatever.”